MITgcm/MITgcm/doc/phys_pkgs/iceberg.rst

 ICEBERG description
 ~~~~~~~~~~~~~~~~~~~

-Ice mélange and icebergs have been shown to impact fjord circulation, heat and freshwater fluxes, and the submarine melting of glacier
- termini.
-When icebergs are larger than grid cells, small-scale models can resolve large icebergs using :filelink:`pkg/shelfice`, but
- for coarser grids and smaller icebergs, is it useful to account the effects of icebergs smaller than grid scale.
-Here, we have built
- the :filelink:`/pkg/iceberg` package to implement a novel, scalable parameterization to incorporate the impact of iceberg melt and
- drag for icebergs below the grid scale.
+Ice mélange and icebergs have been shown to impact fjord circulation, heat and freshwater fluxes, and the submarine melting of glacier termini.
+When icebergs are larger than grid cells, small-scale models can resolve large icebergs using :filelink:`pkg/shelfice`, but for coarser grids and smaller icebergs, is it useful to account the effects of icebergs smaller than grid scale.
+Here, we have built the :filelink:`/pkg/iceberg` package to implement a novel, scalable parameterization to incorporate the impact of iceberg melt and drag for icebergs below the grid scale.

 Geometry Files
 ^^^^^^^^^^^^^^
 The geometry of icebergs is computed outside of MITgcm, and so it is important the user correctly prepare the ICEBERGxxFiles appropriately.
-Scipts for the generation of these files can be found within Summers et al. (2025) :cite:`summers:25` in python and
-Davison et al. (2020) :cite:`davison:20` in MATLAB.
+Scripts for the generation of these files can be found within Summers et al. (2025) :cite:`summers:25` in python and Davison et al. (2020) :cite:`davison:20` in MATLAB.
+Both these references also have guidance on how to create iceberg size distributions using a power law distribution, motivated by observations of icebergs in Greenland.

 Three-equations thermodynamics